Special Opportunities and Programs

 Peer Education Opportunities

-Through peer education programs, students develop knowledge and skills to educate their peers about important student life issues.
-Offices and programs are listed below.
+Through peer education programs, students develop knowledge and skills to educate their peers about important student issues.

 Scholar Leader Program

 Upperclass students with 3.0 cumulative grade point averages who are interested in exploring leadership issues through academic and co-curricular activities and who will significantly contribute to a residentially based living-learning community are encouraged to apply for this program.
 Applicants must attend an information session.
-Applications and additional information are available at the Office of Service Learning and Civic Leadership, 111 Warfield Hall (513-529-2961).
+Applications and additional information are available at the Office of Student Affairs, 111 Warfield Hall (513-529-3435).